tanishadurgesh123-png/stack-simulation/README.md

-# stack-simulation
+This repository contains a complete, interactive simulation of a Stack Data Structure implemented using arrays in the C programming language.
+The program provides a clear, educational, and step-by-step demonstration of stack operations such as push, pop, peek, and display.
+It also shows detailed internal states after each operation, helping students and beginners deeply understand how stacks behave in memory.

-A C-based stack simulation demonstrating core operations like push, pop, peek, and internal memory display.
-Ideal for students learning stack behavior and data structures.
+This project is ideal for academic submissions, data structure labs, self-learning, teaching demonstrations, debugging practice, and as a base template for implementing more advanced stack-based algorithms in C.